 Keeping the kids entertained over the Easter period needn’t have you ‘cracking’ up.
-It might be different to what you’re used to but that certainly doesn’t mean it has to be less fun.
-Our blog is packed Easter craft ideas and how to make this Easter a bake-filled, fun-filled one.
+Things might still be different to what you’re used to but that certainly doesn’t mean it has to be less fun.
+Our blog is packed with Easter craft ideas to help you make this Easter a bake-filled, fun-filled one.
 Try our quick and easy Easter cupcake recipe you can rustle up with the kids.
-And if crafting is more your bag, our fun crafting ideas are perfect for you and the kids to get stuck into!
+And if crafting is more your bag, our fun crafting ideas are perfect for you and the little ‘uns to get stuck into!

 - Decorate with edible Easter decorations of your choice.

 … or try a little Easter gift for the loved ones with a sweet tooth!

 Why not make some little Easter sweet treat gifts to give to your loved ones by reusing old jars, filling them with Easter chocolates, adding decorations of their choice and putting little name labels on!

 It’s something that has been around for years and years but modelling dough never fails to keep children entertained for hours on end.
 With all the right modelling tools for the job, it’s easy to create masterpieces!
 Don’t have any to hand?
 You can make your own by mixing half a cup of PVA glue with 1 cup of cornflour.
 How

 about injecting even more fun into the mix by making a game out of it?
 Why not try out these ideas to make the fun and games last even longer:

 Guess what I’ve made – Take it in turns to create an animal or object with the dough and then let the other person guess what it is.
 This game is perfect for getting the whole family involved, so why not play it in teams after your Easter lunch.
 Use the stopwatch on your phone to time each other for even more fun!